 As you network in the community and begin gathering a team, you’re going to want a site to establish your credibility.
 Now you need to de-emphasize the ‘money talk’ and emphasize vision, community involvement, and recruitment.
 Write new content addressed not to the community at large, but to people that you’re meeting personally.

 You can transition a temporary domain (#3 above) and just bury the supporter page under a menu.
-But the first 2 options above begin to crash & burn at this stage.
-They can be great early on, but they’re not good long-term solutions.
+But the first option above begins to crash & burn at this stage.
+It can be great early on, but it’s not a good long-term solution.

 You can launch your own simple website at this point and leave the fundraising page going on its own.
 But who wants to manage 2 websites?

 Before too long, you’ll name the church and buy a permanent domain name.
-If you’ve gone with hosting your own site, you just swap out the domain name; you don’t have to lose your work.
+Just swap out the domain name; you don’t have to lose your work.